Learning to Discover Iterative Spectral Algorithms: Related Works

 \section{Related Works}

 \paragraph{Algorithm Discovery with ML.}

 ML has become a key driver of scientific discovery by enabling automated algorithm design.
 This problem is naturally framed as a search over a high-dimensional combinatorial space of candidate operations.
 Many works adopt discrete program spaces, where symbolic regression remains a dominant paradigm, spanning classical evolutionary methods~\citep{koza_genetic_1994, doi:10.1126/science.1165893} and neural-guided approaches~\citep{petersen2019deep, hayes2025deep, kim2020integration, mundhenk2021symbolic, doi:10.1126/sciadv.aay2631, lample2019deep}.
 Moreover, by formulating the discovery process as a sequential decision-making task, reinforcement learning (RL) becomes a useful method for discovering more complex algorithms~\citep{fawzi_discovering_2022, mankowitz2023alphadev, oh2020discovering, oh_discovering_2025}.
-More recently, researchers have used the reasoning capabilities of large language models (LLMs) to discover novel algorithms and advanced math problems~\citep{romera-paredes_mathematical_2024, novikov2025alphaevolve, chervonyi2025gold}.

-In this work, our proposed framework aims to discover algorithms in NLA and numerical optimization.
-For optimization, recent works have adopted deep unfolding~\citep{takabe2022convergence}, meta-learning~\citep{andrychowicz2016learning, ravi2017optimization, wichrowska2017learned, li2016learning} and RL~\citep{bello2017neural, chen2023symbolic} to discover optimization algorithms.
-In terms of NLA applications, researchers have been using ML methods to improve existing NLA algorithms or on specific tasks~\citep{li2023learning, hausner2023neural, lerer2024multigrid}, as a surrogate for existing methods~\citep{kaneda2023deep, luo2024neural}, or for learning more general matrix functions~\citep{prism_26_tr}.
-Our work differs from previous works, as we propose a framework with a parameterization that covers a wide class of iterative algorithms, which not only can rediscover existing methods, but also can learn novel NLA methods.
-In addition, our \framework framework adopts a continuous search space, which is suitable for NLA tasks, where effective methods are typically continuous objects that must adapt to operator-specific structure.
+More recently, researchers have used the reasoning capabilities of large language models (LLMs) to discover novel algorithms and solve advanced math problems~\citep{romera-paredes_mathematical_2024, novikov2025alphaevolve, chervonyi2025gold}.
+In this work, we propose a framework for discovering algorithms that can be used in NLA and numerical optimization.
+For optimization, recent works have used deep unfolding~\citep{takabe2022convergence}, meta-learning~\citep{andrychowicz2016learning, ravi2017optimization, wichrowska2017learned, li2016learning}, and RL~\citep{bello2017neural, chen2023symbolic} to discover optimization algorithms.
+For NLA, neural networks have been used to approximate the action of a matrix inverse on vectors, with the learned maps then applied as preconditioners within linear system solvers~\citep{li2023learning, hausner2023neural, lerer2024multigrid,kaneda2023deep, luo2024neural,trifonov2026learning, rudikov2024neural}.
+These methods are not directly comparable to \framework as they typically train a separate model for each input matrix, rather than discovering a transferable algorithmic procedure.
+Notably, \framework could be applied as a second-level accelerator for the resulting preconditioned system solves.